AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/marketo/sales-activity-glossary.md

   </tr>
   <tr>
    <td><strong>Source</strong></td>
    <td>Source of the activity.
-Will be set as "Tout" for Sales Connect activities prior to the Jan '22 Release.
-Will be "Sales App" for Sales Connect activities after the Jan '22 Release.</td>
+Will be set as "Tout" for Sales Connect activities prior to the Oct '21 Release.
+Will be "Sales App" for Sales Connect activities after the Oct '21 Release.</td>
   </tr>
   <tr>
    <td><strong>Template ID</strong></td>